Cathy A.

 It ensures that every point, supporting evidence, and counterarguments are considered and presented systematically.

-Let's delve deeper into the components of a persuasive speech outline, specifically, the introduction, body, and conclusion.
+Let's look into the components of a persuasive speech outline, specifically, the introduction, body, and conclusion.

 Persuasive Speech Introduction Outline